Election 2020: Latinx Women's Vote Could Affect The Outcome

 Despite the growing Latinx eligible voter population in the U.S., currently at 32 million, their electoral power has been historically limited by low voter turnout, according to the Pew Research Center.

-"Latinos and Latinas are energized to vote now," says Clarissa Martínez De Castro, deputy vice president with UnidosUS, the largest, nonpartisan Latinx advocacy organization in the country.
+"Latinos and Latinas are energized to vote now," says Clarissa Martínez De Castro, deputy vice president with UnidosUS, the largest nonpartisan Latinx advocacy organization in the country.

 Martínez De Castro says campaigns need to do a better job at voter registration outreach, especially targeting Latinx women.